carlos-dev-research/aws-abid-count-task/README.md

 5. Collect and structure results
 6. Make conclusions on results,  Did the new architectures got better results?
 Would it worth it to explore with the complete dataset?

+### Notes
+- Study is showcased in aws-abid-count-task-Study.ipynb
+- Results are shown in results.csv

+### Final Conclusion from the Study
+#### Model Improvements and Observations
+- Additional Epochs: Extending training epochs yielded only marginal improvements.
+This could be attributed to limitations in the optimization algorithm or the model’s inherent inability to generalize to the data effectively.
+Notably, results showcased in [Abid Challenge Repo](https://github.com/silverbottlep/abid_challenge) under section 4.3 demonstrate that using a different optimization algorithm led to significantly better performance.
+Therefore, future work should prioritize experimenting with alternative optimization algorithms and re-evaluating previously tested models.

+- Model Selection: Among the explored models, the DNN_HEAD with a regression head emerged as the preferred choice over the baseline DNN_HEAD with a classification head.
+The regression head enables continuous estimation, which proved advantageous in tasks where we can leverage continuity of the solution, number of objects

+#### Performance Relative to Existing Benchmarks
+- Limitations of Current Approach: Despite achieving some advancements, our approach did not outperform publicly available models tailored to this task.
+For instance, the baseline solution trained using the script from [Abid Challenge Repo](https://github.com/silverbottlep/abid_challenge) achieved accuracies up to 40% and rmse as low as 1.3 but focused exclusively on six classes (0 to 5 objects).

+#### Recommendations for Future Work
+- Optimization Algorithms: Investigate and integrate alternative optimization algorithms to enhance model convergence and performance.
+- Model Generalization: Conduct further research into improving the generalization capabilities of the model, possibly through regularization techniques or additional data preprocessing.
+- Comparison with Public Models: Perform an in-depth comparison of our methods with state-of-the-art publicly available models to identify gaps and areas for improvement.
+- Focus on Continuous Estimation: Continue refining models with regression heads, as these have shown promise in delivering better approximations for quantity estimation tasks.

+While the results demonstrate potential, they also highlight the need for further experimentation and optimization to get a more in depth view of the problem at hand.

 # References